physimals/quantiphyse/doc/qbold/tutorial.rst

 If you know Python and Numpy you will recognize this code - we can use any simple Numpy expression in the widget.

 Now, from the ``Widgets`` menu select ``FSL->BET`` and then as input data choose the mean data we have just generated.
-Check the ``Output brain mask`` option so we get a binary ROI mask for the brain.
+Check the ``Output brain mask`` option so we get a binary ROI mask for the brain and change the intensity threshold value to 0.4.

 .. image:: /screenshots/qbold/bet.png